Biomedical waste: Impact on the environment

 Post incineration process, toxic ash residue is produced and is often disposed at landfills.
 These landfills are not protected by any barrier and the residue has the potential of reaching underground water that is often exposed to human use.
 The combustion of plastic material releases toxic gases that escapes and joins breathable air.
 Human and animal exposure to such gases can cause long term breathing and health issues.
 The rotation of toxic air does not only impact human well-being, but also of animals and plants.
-Air pollution caused by the incinerators depletes the ozone layer, causes crop and forest damage, and increases climate change.
+Air pollution caused by the incinerators depletes the ozone layer, causes crop and forest damage, and increases the effects of climate change.
 Constant exposure to such toxins and chemicals in the air could be deemed detrimental to trees and plants and could eventually lead to extinction of certain plants in specific areas.
-Pollution and chemical leaks also affect the fruits of trees and would cause them to be poisonous and therefore, inedible.
+Pollution and chemical leaks also affect the fruits of trees and would cause them to be poisonous and therefore inedible.